jpreardon/good-morning-display/WORKLOG.md

 - Use new stations.json file.
 Relates to #24

+Started cleaning up the js code for the trains by moving it over to a separate js file, one that just deals with the fetching and data.
+I might have gone overboard on the functions though.

+I also added direction labels, that's kind of cool, I think.

 ### 2021-02-19

 Let's try to stop using the destination locations in favor of the last stop.